 If you’re in the same situation and faced with the question of how to train in Ramadan, this article is definitely for you.
-If not, you can still learn from it by taking the principles of adapting your diet and training to atypical circumstances.
+If not, you can still learn from it by taking the principles of adapting your diet and training to a nocturnal schedule.

 The physical requirements of Ramadan are simply no food or water during daylight hours.